SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/readings.md

     * `type` - [metering sensor type](./sensor/index.md#metering-sensor-type-values).
 The type of the sensor.
     * `units_type` - string.
 The type of the units in which the sensor value is measured.
     * `update_time` - date/time.
 The time when the sensor value was updated.
+    * `composite_sensor_ids` - array of int.
+The IDs of the composite sensors that include sensor.
+Optional.
 * `states` - an array of JSON objects containing information about the tracker state readings.
     * `field` - string.
 The field name of the state.
     * `value` - can be string, int, float, boolean, or null.
 The value of the field.
     * `update_time` - date/time.
 The time when the field value was updated.
 * `virtualSensors` - an array of JSON objects containing information about the tracker virtual sensors readings.
+    * `sensor_id` - int.
+The ID of the virtual sensor.
     * `value` - float.
 The value of the virtual sensor.
     * `label` - string.
 The label of the virtual sensor.
     * `type` - [virtual sensor type](./sensor/index.md#virtual-sensor-type-values).
 The type of the virtual sensor.